vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-NsxtTransportNodeStatus.md

 ## Synopsis

-Returns the status of NSX transport nodes managed by an NSX Manager cluster.
+Returns the status of NSX transport nodes managed by NSX.

 ## Syntax